Date: 27 June – 4 August 2022

 Persian, Arabic and modern Turkish Classes are designed to supplement the students’ Ottoman reading skills.
 Mastery of Ottoman reading, and comprehension requires a good familiarity with Turkish, Persian, and Arabic grammar and vocabulary.
 Students may choose to attend any combination of classes.
 See Turkish (live classes on Zoom), Arabic, and Persian course descriptions.

 Daily participation is mandatory for all students.
 Students regularly missing classes will be dropped from the program.

-All course materials will be provided digitally.
+All course materials will be provided by the instructors.